From Korea to the work floor: the rise of privacy as wellness

 Echoing the work from home environment, these elegant, wool-clad screens come in a range of soft, muted colours and are available in both full-length and tabletop versions.
 Offering excellent sound absorption qualities, these partitions work equally well in a hospitality or office setting.

-Of course, contemporary office partitions make the perfect partner for our stain-resistant fabrics.
-Especially as our anti-microbial FibreGuard Pro fabrics offer a unique moisture barrier which makes them ideal for demanding office environments.
+Of course, contemporary office partitions are the perfect accompaniment for our stain-resistant fabrics - especially our anti-microbial FibreGuard Pro fabrics, which offer a unique moisture barrier.
+This makes them ideal for the demands of the modern office environment, as they are resistant to water, dirt and other liquids, ensuring their longevity.

 Interested in upgrading office spaces?
 Contact us directly today to set up a FibreGuard fabrics presentation or find your nearest stockist.